lenmorld/nodejsams/h13/README.md

-CHAT SERVER - h13/messaging
+# CHAT SERVER

-using Node.js, Socket.IO,a nd jQuery
+### h13/messaging using Node.js, Socket.IO,and jQuery

 - final version so far is messaging
 - client-server architecture